VinQin/Mybatis01/README.md

 # Mybatis01
-The first project of Mybatis self-studying.
+This project is used to practice Mybatis framework.